 Who has anguish?
 Who has sorrow?
 Who is always fighting?
 Who is always complaining?
 Who has unnecessary bruises?
 Who has bloodshot eyes?
 It is the one who spends long hours in the taverns, trying out new drinks.
 Don’t gaze at the wine, seeing how red it is, how it sparkles in the cup, how smoothly it goes down.
 For in the end it bites like a poisonous snake; it stings like a viper.
 You will see hallucinations, and you will say crazy things.
 You will stagger like a sailor tossed at sea, clinging to a swaying mast.
 And you will say, “They hit me, but I didn’t feel it.
 I didn’t even know it when they beat me up.
 When will I wake up so I can look for another drink?” – Proverbs 23:29-35 (NLT)

-- Drinking alcohol can often lead us into other sins.
+- Drinking alcohol can often lead us to other sins.
 (1 Peter 5:8, 1 Thessalonians 5:6-8) The New Testament tells believers to be sober-minded and alert.
 And while I don’t believe Paul was specifically talking about alcohol in these passages, the principle still applies.
 It’s simple really.
 When you are sober, you think more clearly and are more likely to make smart decisions.
 Alcohol can cause us to say and do things we wouldn’t normally do.
-We lose a little bit of our self-control, which can lead us into sin if we aren’t careful.
+We lose a little bit of our self-control, which can lead us to sin if we aren’t careful.

 - We are to avoid alcohol altogether if we are going to cause another believer to stumble in their faith.
 (Romans 14, 1 Corinthians 8:9) If I had a friend over for dinner who was once an alcoholic, what kind of person would I be to bring out a bottle of wine?
 We also need to be careful to avoid alcohol around other believers who feel it is wrong to drink altogether.
 Many Christians feel this way, and the Bible teaches us to honor and respect their view of alcohol by not drinking around them.